iiamit/cisotrack/index.md

 Applications for participation will be available **here** shortly.

 ### BSidesLV 2019
-The CISO track has been created in 2019 and was initiallt run as part of [BSides Las Vegas](https://www.bsideslv.org/ciso-track/).
+The CISO track has been created in 2019 and was initially run as part of [BSides Las Vegas](https://www.bsideslv.org/ciso-track/).

 ## Details